 - Lack of parking facilities

 - Inadequate highway information to validate your planning application

 These are all common reasons for the refusal of a planning application or that may prevent its implementation.
-Sanderson Associates address these matters on a daily basis, providing transport consultancy services to our Clients with satisfactory solutions in over 97% of projects we were appointed on for our clients.
+Sanderson Associates address these matters on a daily basis, providing transport consultancy services to our Clients.

 Solutions to Transportation Planning Matters

 Often the provision of empirical information such as radar speed data or traffic surveys linked to the correct interpretation of the appropriate national standards can resolve planning issues as may the use of computer swept path analysis of the proposed layout for service or emergency vehicle access.